CodePushGo/website/src/content/blog/en/cross-platform-uiux-best-practices-for-capacitor-apps.md

 Once your components are designed, it’s essential to optimize them for performance across all platforms.
 A seamless user experience depends on efficient performance.

-> "We rolled out [Capgo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
-We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @Capgo." – colenso [\[1\]](https://capgo.app/)
+> "We rolled out [CodePushGo OTA updates](https://web.capgo.app/resend_email) in production for our user base of +5000.
+We're seeing very smooth operation almost all our users are upto date within minutes of the OTA being deployed to @CodePushGo." – colenso [\[1\]](https://capgo.app/)

 Techniques like lazy loading, virtual scrolling, and hardware-accelerated animations can significantly reduce bundle sizes and improve responsiveness.
-For critical updates, Capgo’s live update system is a reliable tool, as highlighted by Rodrigo Mantica:
+For critical updates, CodePushGo’s live update system is a reliable tool, as highlighted by Rodrigo Mantica:

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" – Rodrigo Mantica [\[1\]](https://capgo.app/)

-Use browser developer tools and Capgo’s analytics dashboard to monitor and validate your performance optimizations effectively.
+Use browser developer tools and CodePushGo’s analytics dashboard to monitor and validate your performance optimizations effectively.

 ## Handling Platform Differences